noxthot/ss22_julia_workshop/SS22_julia_workshop/index.md

 Follow the instructions on [https://code.visualstudio.com/](https://code.visualstudio.com/) to install Visual Studio Code.

+Visual Studio Code or for short VSCode is a fully fledged Interactive Development Environment (IDE), complete with code highlighting, auto complete, Debugger, git integration and so much more.
+In order to make VSCode fully compatible with Julia we need to install the Julia extension.

 ### Installing the Julia extension for Visual Studio Code

 Follow the instructions on [VSCode Julia extension](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installing-the-Julia-extension) to install and configure the extension.
 You find the basic instructions from above here as well.